EricThomson/PySideSummer/README.md

 14. Chapter 18
 15. Chapter 19
 16. Figure out answer to question about @QtCore.Slot() decorator for slots.
+17. In addition to _README.md_, Add _usefulStuff.md_ to each chapter (change from 'usefulDocumentation', as the latter suggests just documentation, but it has lots of useful stuff, not just links to PySide Documentation).

 ####Interesting links
 Interesting to me, anyway.